 Records at the Beneficiary’s Home

-Providers must maintain the following documents at the beneficiary’s home:
+PAS providers must maintain the following documents at the beneficiary’s home:

 Current copy of the beneficiary’s plan of care (POC) and POC revision (if applicable); and

 Copies of the beneficiary’s service logs for the current prior authorized week.
 (A prior authorized week begins on Sunday at 12:00 a.m. and ends on the following Saturday at 11:59 p.m.).